-The results showed that a uniform peak water level was applicable to all three lakes and the accuracy of the 100 year ARI level was considered to be ± 0.15 m.
+The results showed that a uniform peak water level was applicable to all three lakes and the accuracy of the 1% AEP level was considered to be $\pm 0.15$ m.
 Design flood extents and hydraulic hazard are shown on Figures 7 and 8.
 The provisional hydraulic hazard was assumed as HIGH if the water depth is greater than 0.8m and LOW if less than 0.8m in the design event.

-The report recommended that long term data be collected at the Entrance and streamflow gauging at the upstream river gauging stations be improved.
+The report recommended that long term data be collected at the entrance to the Pacific Ocean and streamflow gauging at the upstream river gauging stations be improved.